• Level 5, Evandale Place, 142 Bundall Road, Bundall, QLD, Australia

 Writing a Will

-As wills and estate lawyers on the Gold Coast, estate planning and writing a will involve three crucial steps:
+As wills and estate lawyers on the Gold Coast, estate planning and writing a will involve three key steps:

-2. Secondly, ensuring those assets pass to intended beneficiaries in the desired proportions.
+• Ensuring those assets pass to intended beneficiaries in the desired proportions

-To draft a will correctly, most will lawyers need a thorough understanding of the will maker’s financial situation.
-While this may seem intrusive, it’s necessary because not all assets a person believes they own may be available to their estate.
+To prepare a will properly, a clear understanding of the will maker’s financial position is required.
+While this may seem detailed, it is necessary, as not all assets a person believes they own will form part of their estate.

-When estate planning and writing a will, there are several different types of assets to consider.
-These fall generally within the following categories:-
+When estate planning and writing a will, it is necessary to identify the different types of assets involved.
+These generally fall within the following categories:

 Jointly Owned Assets